 The application process for places in Year 3 to Year 11 will run along exactly the same lines as for UK residents.
 We invite all applicants to visit the school for a tour and to meet members of the staff.
-In cases where this is not possible meetings will be conducted virtually via Zoom/Teams.
+In cases where this is not possible an online interview will be conducted via Microsoft Teams or Zoom.
 You and your child will have the opportunity to meet the Head Master and the Deputy Head Academic who will be able to talk in detail about the academic pathways available at the School.

 For entry into Year 7 and above entrance assessments are required and we are happy for applicants to sit our entrance tests overseas under appropriate supervision.